Questions to ask your app development company:

 There are a few things to mention when it comes to submitting your app to either the Google Play or App Store, while working with app development companies this stage could take up to two weeks and will usually involve the following:

 - Collate App Store information

 Before your app can be submitted to the Store however, your app development company will need to ensure that the app passes the App Store Review Guidelines and that they or you have an Apple developer program account.

 What do you need to submit your app to the store?

-Your app developers should cover the majority of what’s needed to submit to the store, but you should always provide input and get involved to make sure you’re best reflecting your brand, project and app.
+App developers should cover the majority of what’s needed to submit to the store, but you should always provide input and get involved to make sure you’re best reflecting your brand, project and app itself.

 Name: The name of your app that end users will see.